Study Abroad Options

 - Plan a mix of courses for your major(s), minor(s), and Liberal Learning.

-The four-year plans below represent suggestions for English liberal arts and English secondary education who wish to spend a semester abroad.
 Students with primary majors in the School of Education should consult the School of Education.
 English secondary education majors who wish to student-teach abroad should consult their advisors and the Center for Global Engagement.

 Consider applying for the Mary Roebling International Travel Award to support research, internships, or service abroad (including but not limited to research done for a course).
 The award is restricted to undergraduates in the School of Humanities and Social Sciences, the deadlines are November 1 and April 1, and more information may be found here: http://hss.tcnj.edu/roebling/